Suicide Prevention

 Changes in behavior or mood:

-- Planning or researching ways to kill themselves, such as searching for lethal methods online, stockpiling pills, or buying a gun
+- Planning or researching ways to kill themselves (e.g., searching for lethal methods online, stockpiling pills, or buying a gun)

 - Withdrawing from family, friends, or community